-- Be directed by the individual - Be mainly home based rather than delivered in residential settings
+- Be directed by the individual; - Be mainly home based rather than delivered in residential settings; - Be driven by a care plan which the individual has organised themselves or been fully consulted upon which builds in prevention and achievement of outcomes; - Make available a range of technologies and support that the individual can purchase and organise themselves, easily and quickly dealing directly with providers rather than through the council; - Be delivered by staff who are committed to the wellbeing and safety of the individuals they serve.

-- Be driven by a care plan which the individual has organised themselves or been fully consulted upon - Make available a range of technologies and support that the individual can purchase and organise themselves, easily and quickly dealing directly with providers rather than through the council - Be delivered by staff who are committed to the wellbeing and safety of the individuals they serve
+- Roll out new practice principles which support delivery of these approaches; - Consolidate and drive forward our new younger people's disability service; - Review our workforce strategy including our strategy for Personal Assistants; innovating to attract, develop and retain people into the profession; - Review our strategy for how individuals use our IT systems to manage and organise their care and build the investment case; - Review our crisis response arrangements to make sure there is a robust and supportive offer for people who use services and their carers; - Plan for the future approach to provision of the council's in house services;

-- Roll out new practice principles which support delivery of these approaches - Consolidate and drive forward our new younger people's disability service - Work to ensure our safeguarding work is consistently delivered in line with best practice - Review our strategy for how individuals use our IT systems to manage and organise their care and build the investment case - Plan for the future approach to provision of the council's in house services - Review our strategy for day opportunities - Review our services for people with complex needs and increase provision - Develop the council's strategy when required to act as a provider as a last resort - Create integrated personal care services for those with chronic and complex needs alongside the NHS.
+- Review our strategy for day opportunities; - Respond to the Government's proposals around supported housing by working closely with District Councils to increase supply and support to people; - Review our services for people with complex needs and increase provision; - Create integrated personal care services for those with chronic and complex needs alongside the NHS, planning care jointly and using joined up personal budgets.